 Pupils at Stroud excessive school with their smartphones.
 Photograph: Adrian Sherratt for the Guardian

-Hannah stated it did get perplexing whilst you tried to maintain more than one conversations happening or 3 specific media structures.
-“Maybe you need to simply communicate to your pals in real lifestyles – stunning, I realize.”
+Hannah stated it was perplexing while you tried maintaining more than one conversation or three specific media structures.
+“Maybe you need to communicate to your pals in real lifestyles – stunning simply, I realize.”

-Libby and Hannah’s faculty, Stroud excessive in Gloucestershire, hit the headlines this week after it emerged that it turned into clamping down on cellular devices.
-What grabbed the attention was the idea that the flow became in part because of concerns that some ladies have been becoming obsessed with counting steps and energy – and skipping food to make certain they met their targets.
+Libby and Hannah’s faculty, Stroud Excessive in Gloucestershire, hit the headlines this week after it emerged that it turned into clamping down on cellular devices.
+What grabbed the attention was that the flow became partly because of concerns that some ladies have been obsessed with counting steps and energy – and skipping food to ensure they met their targets.

 But the drive isn’t always just about that.
-The school, an academy broadly speaking for ladies, is involved that mobile gadgets are main to dependency to social media – in addition to counting steps.
+The school, an academy broadly speaking for ladies, involves mobile gadgets mainly dependent on social media and counting steps.

-When students return from their summer spoil, girls in years seven to nine will be banned from the use of their devices at all at some point of the faculty day.
-Those in years 10 and eleven can be allowed to apply their devices at lunch, whilst scholars in the sixth form – which includes boys – could be allowed to apply them freely except in training.
+When students return from their summer spoil, girls in years seven to nine will be banned from using their devices at any point during the faculty day.
+Those in years ten and eleven can apply their devices at lunch, while scholars in the sixth form – which includes boys – could use them freely except in training.

-Stroud excessive faculty is speedy turning into something of a pioneer in its willpower to cope with problems due to cellular devices.
-Hannah and Libby had been amongst a set of ladies who penned a letter addressed to the “boys and younger guys of Gloucestershire, Great Britain and the world” explaining why they did no longer need to be forced to send explicit images and did now not want to receive such images.
+Stroud’s excessive faculty is speedy, becoming a pioneer in its willpower to cope with problems due to cellular devices.
+Hannah and Libby had been amongst a set of ladies who penned a letter addressed to the “boys and younger guys of Gloucestershire, Great Britain, and the world,” explaining why they did no longer need to be forced to send explicit images and did now not want to receive such images.

-The school has additionally begun to paintings with neighborhood primary colleges, mental fitness services, and nearby government to draw up programs and techniques aimed at tackling issues due to social media.
+The school has also begun painting with neighborhood primary colleges, mental fitness services, and nearby government to draw up programs and techniques to tackle issues due to social media.

-“Girls are constantly comparing themselves to every different,” said deputy headteacher Cindi Pride. “‘She has got longer hair, blonder hair, higher clothes, higher vacations.’
+“Girls are constantly comparing themselves to every different,” said deputy headteacher Cindi Pride. “‘She has long hair, blonder hair, higher clothes, higher vacations.’
 People handiest ever put up the golden parts of their lives.
 That consistent evaluation is highly damaging.”

 Facebook Twitter Pinterest

 Jess said her work stepped forward.
 “I used to warfare with homework.
-Usually, you write a sentence and you then test Snapchat.
+Usually, you write a sentence, and you then test Snapchat.
 You rewrite the identical sentence.
 Homework that should take half an hour takes an hour and a half.
 That week I did the fine homework I’d finished in a while.
-I wasn’t worn-out.
-Usually, I would go to bed, however, be on my phone for an hour earlier than going to sleep.
+I wasn’t worn out.
+Usually, I would go to bed; however, I would be on my phone for an hour before sleep.
 That week I awoke to have eight hours’ sleep and awakened feeling better, which turned into stunning actually.”

-… we have a small favor to ask.
-More humans are reading the Guardian than ever, however, marketing sales across the media are falling speedily.
-And not like many information businesses, we haven’t positioned up a paywall – we want to keep our journalism as open as we will.
-So you may see why we want to ask for your assist.
-The Guardian’s impartial, investigative journalism takes plenty of time, money and difficult work to provide.
-But we do it because we believe our attitude topics – due to the fact it might nicely be your perspective, too.
+Since you’re right here, we have a small favor to ask.
+More humans are reading the Guardian than ever.
+However, marketing sales across the media are falling speedily.
+Andunlikee many information businesses, we haven’t positioned up a paywall – we want to keep our journalism as open aspossiblel.
+So you may see why we want to ask for your assistance.
+The Guardian’s impartial, investigative journalism takes plenty of time, money, and difficult work.
+But we do it because we believe our attitude topics – because it might nicely be your perspective, too.